NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 # Introduction
 In a [previous blogpost](../js-webapp/README.md) we discussed how to run c++ code on the web using Javascript.

-We created a webapp that executed some C++ code and showed the result, which was a single number.
+We created a webapp that executed some C++ code and showed the result.
 While the page was running the C++ code, the page was blocked and unresponsive.
 That was not a problem then, because the computation done in the code was tiny.
 This becomes a problem when we are performing long running tasks instead.
 How to prevent blocking when running long running tasks in c++?

 In this blogpost, we will use web workers to solve this problem by running the code asynchronously.